This post may contain affiliate links. Please read our disclosure policy.

 • Gently heat cashew milk in a small pan over medium heat until very hot.
 Remove from heat and whisk in remaining ingredients.
 For a frothy version, whisk vigorously (use a frother) or blend in a blender.

-• Divide moon milk between 2 heat-safe mugs.
-Garnish, if desired, and serve immediately.
+• Pour into heat-safe mugs.
+Garnish with dried buds, if desired, and serve immediately.

 Notes